garimabhayanaa/garimabhayanaa/README.md

 # Hi there, I'm Garima Bhayana 👋

 Glad to have you here on my GitHub profile!
-I have a strong passion for **Artificial Intelligence and Machine Learning**.
+I have a strong passion for **Artificial Intelligence-Machine Learning and Full Stack Development**.
 I enjoy developing **interactive applications** and exploring emerging technologies.

 ## About Me